someonelse20/MMC5983-STM32-HAL-Driver/README.md

 # MMC5983 STM32 HAL Driver

-This is a fork of [NathanNetzel's SPI MMC5983 Driver](https://github.com/NathanNetzel/MMC5983-STM32-HAL-Driver) C driver library for the MMC5983 3-axis magnetometer sensor.
+This is a fork of [NathanNetzel's SPI MMC5983 Driver](https://github.com/NathanNetzel/MMC5983-STM32-HAL-Driver) for the MMC5983 3-axis magnetometer sensor.
 Designed for STM32 microcontrollers using the STM32 HAL library and I2C interface.

 ---